 When will there be changes to Queensland’s strata legislation?

 The review of Queensland’s strata laws began in 2013.
-After six years, the Government has proposed new regulations modules that will likely take effect in early 2020.
+After seven years, the Government has introduced new regulation modules that will take effect on 31 March 2021.
 The changes to the regulations are not significant, and are largely closing some “loopholes” and causing the legislation to catch up to modern strata management practices.
-More significant changes are likely to be proposed towards the end of 2020.Find out ₊ Close ×
+The strata industry will continue to lobby for more significant changes over the course of 2021.Find out ₊ Close ×

 Can a body corporate in Queensland ever say “no” to a transfer of management rights?